Current Affairs-Topics

 About the Heliosphere

-Despite its importance, scientists have limited understanding of the heliosphere’s structure and boundaries.
+Despite its importance, scientists have a limited understanding of the heliosphere’s structure and boundaries.
 One of the primary goals of the IMAP NASA mission is to map these boundaries and study how the solar wind and heliopause interact with the interstellar medium beyond our solar system.

 IMAP Spacecraft Instruments